 I do not know nothing means I do know something.
 So when you translate just drop the first negative (non) and leave the other.

 It's always incorrect to say 'I don't know nothing' (you can say 'I know nothing' or 'I know something', or 'I don't know anything') unless it's in dialogue and you want to represent a certain type of idiom.
 Some people use that colloquialism.
 It's about as correct as referring to all old men as 'gramps'.

-No, you couldn't just write "so niente di donne."
+No, you can't just write "so niente di donne."
 It is not a right grammatical construction in Italian.

 If the negative word (niente, nessuno, mai, etc.) is AFTER the verb, you use "NON" before the verb: "Non so niente di donne."
 By the way, in Russian this construction is the same.